misael-diaz/sonic-infinite-scroller-game-dev/README.md

 - handles player keyboard input

-These features were implemented with basic algorithms and data structures so this could be used as a demo to show students how can they apply what they learn at their first algorithms and computer programming course to build something fun for themselves.
+These features were implemented with basic algorithms and data structures so this could be used as a demo that show students how can they apply what they learn in their first algorithms and computer programming courses to build something fun for themselves.

 ## Playing the Game